-If you or your loved one can’t talk after stroke, this article will teach you how to recover.
+If you or your loved one can’t talk after stroke, this article will teach you how to recover your speech.

 While your rehab team is the best source for information, sometimes you need to find answers on your own.

 - Why stroke can completely impair speech after stroke

 - How to retrain the brain and improve speech after stroke

 Left Brain Strokes and Speech Impairments

 The language center of the brain is located in the left-hemisphere.

 So if you had a left-brain stroke, it’s likely that stroke damaged your brain’s language abilities.